Trisha Goddard

-Patricia Gloria Goddard (born 23 December 1957) is an English television presenter and actress.
-She is best known for her television talk show Trisha (1998–2010), which was broadcast on a mid-morning slot on ITV before later being moved to Channel 5.
-Goddard has been based in the U.S. since 2010, when she started working on Maury as a conflict resolution expert.
-She also hosted a U.S. version of her own talk show titled The Trisha Goddard Show (2012–2014).
-Since 2022, Goddard has presented You Are What You Eat.
+Patricia Gloria Goddard (born 23 December 1957) is a British television presenter.
+From 1998 to 2010, she presented the talk show Trisha, which was broadcast in a mid-morning slot on ITV, before later being moved to Channel 5.
+She also hosted an American version of her eponymous show, which ran from 2012 until 2014.

+Goddard began her career in Australia hosting the children's show Play School (1987–1998) on ABC TV, and presenting the current affairs programme The 7:30 Report (1988–1990) on the same network.
+In 2010, she was a conflict resolution expert for the American talk show Maury.
+In 2021, Goddard began presenting on talkRADIO, and went on to join its television equivalent TalkTV when it launched the following year.
+In 2022, she fronted a revival series of the dieting show You Are What You Eat on Channel 5.

+In 2020, Goddard was a contestant on the twelfth series of Dancing on Ice.
+In 2025, she appeared as a housemate on the twenty-fourth series of the reality show Celebrity Big Brother.
+Goddard has been diagnosed with breast cancer twice, in 2008 and 2023 respectively, and is the patron of several charities.

 Early life

-Patricia Gloria Goddard was born in London on 23 December 1957, the daughter of Agnes Fortune, a Windrush nurse from Dominica, and an unknown father.
+Patricia Gloria Goddard was born in Hackney, London on 23 December 1957, the daughter of Agnes Fortune, an auxiliary nurse from Dominica, and an unknown father.
 She did not discover that the white man who raised her was not her biological father until after her mother's death, though he was the biological father of her three sisters.
 In her late-50s, Goddard set out to find details of her biological father after a genetics expert insisted that her skin colour made it almost impossible for her to have a white father.
 As a child, she was educated at an independent school for expatriates in Tanzania, after which she returned to England to attend primary school in Heacham, Norfolk.
 She then joined Sir William Perkins's School in Chertsey, Surrey, which was a voluntary controlled Church of England girls' grammar school at the time.